 Matched pairs of Royer mics are consecutively serial numbered and shipped together as a perfect match.
 Consecutive serial numbering adds value to the pair and shows that they’re matched.
 Technically, two mics that are separated by more than one serial number cannot be “matched.”
 However, Royer mics are extremely consistent.
 Any two Royers of the same model should work well as a pair.

 We keep records on every Royer microphone.
 If you’d like a mic that closely matches one you already own, chances are we can find one for you in stock.

 (Note: The sensitivity of Royer mics has gone up over the years, so if you have an older Royer and want it matched to a newer one, we may have to work on your current mic to bring it up to newer spec.
 This is not necessarily recommended, as older un-modified microphones tend to increase in value.)

 Yes!
 Most ribbon mics are too fragile or large to take on the road, but our R-series mics are being used extensively on live stages.
 Their lack of harshness and tight polar patterns have helped many FOH engineers get better sounds and a better handle on mic leakage.

 Royers will travel well as long as they’re kept in their wooden jewel boxes in-between gigs.
-For outdoor recording or any place where your Royers will be exposed to wind (including air conditioning vents, breezy doors, etc.), be sure to use the Royer wind screen designed for your mic (they’ll stop even high winds from reaching your microphone, with negligible attenuation).
+For outdoor recording or any place where your Royers will be exposed to wind (including air conditioning vents, breezy doors, etc.), be sure to use a suitable pop filter such as a Beyer Dynamic WS-58, or equivalent, for your mic (they’ll stop even high winds from reaching your microphone, with negligible attenuation).

 A few bands using Royers for live work…